How to Easily find the number of photos taken with a Canon EOS DSLR

-Then, as if by magic, your camera details including serial number, date, time, firmware version and battery level appear along with the current shutter count and you can also sync your PC/MAC/DSLR’s clocks:
+Then, your camera details including serial number, date, time, firmware version and battery level appear.
+All along with the current shutter count plus you can also sync your PC/MAC/DSLR's clocks:

 Caveat: Obviously it is easy to fake a document like this so my advice would be to (if you can), get hold of the camera if you are unsure and do this test prior to buying.

 If you have the protection of eBay, Amazon, PayPal etc, then you can do this test once you have bought the camera for peace of mind knowing you can return it if the results are way off.